EdmundLeex/photogrify.me/README.md

 organization and worry free storeage on the cloud.

 ## Features
-At a stage of MVP, Photogrify.me provides a few features to offer user an intuitive and smooth experience.
+A single page app that provides a few features to offer user an intuitive and smooth experience.
+Photogrify.me is at its MVP stage, and being continuously developed.

 ### Automatic Data Persistance
 When creating a new album or editing an existing album, data will be persisted